tjeerddie/Porfolio/README.md

 # Portfolio
-this is the source code of my portfolio. my portfolio contains 3 pages: about, skills, projects.
+this is the source code of my portfolio.
+my portfolio contains 3 pages: about, skills, projects.

-things to do
+things to do:
 I want to use a font-end framework instead of plain html and js.
 I want to make a backend with a database to atleast store all my data instead of having everything just in the html.

 ## Serving
 You can use `gulp` or `gulp --env=development` to start the project for development.